Skip to content

 npm run dev

-The command line should output a URL where you can find your project running in the browser.
-Open up the browser with the given URL and verify that you can see the React project running there.
-We will continue developing this project in the next sections, however, for the rest of this section, we will go through explaining the project structure and the scripts (e.g. npm run dev).
+We will continue developing this project in the next sections; however, for the remainder of this section, we will explore the project structure and scripts (e.g. npm run dev).

 Project Structure

 First, let's open the application in an editor/IDE.
-For VSCode, you can simply type code . on the command line.
-The following folder structure, or a variation of it depending on the Vite version, should be presented:
+If you're using VSCode, simply type code . in the command line.
+The following folder structure (or a variation of it, depending on the Vite version) should be displayed:

 Project Structure